top of page

 Cedar Rapids Kernels

 Veterans Memorial Stadium in Cedar Rapids, Iowa, opened in 2002.
-The current stadium replaced the original Veterans Memorial Stadium, now the parking lot, which opened in 1949 and closed in 2001.
-Cedar Rapids has a rich baseball history that began in the late 19th century.
-After a seven-year hiatus due to World War II, baseball returned to Cedar Rapids in 1949 and has been played there ever since.
+The current stadium replaced the original Veterans Memorial Stadium, now the parking lot, that opened in 1949.
+Cedar Rapids has a rich baseball history began in the late 19th century.
+After a seven-year hiatus due to World War II, baseball returned to town in 1949 and has been played there ever since.

 Food & Beverage 3